rmcsharry/ernest-site/content/documentation/aws-examples.md

 ```

-We we apply this YAML we can see Ernest make the necessary changes:
+When we apply this YAML we can see Ernest make the necessary changes:

 ```
 $ ernest service apply demo.yml